Instructor resource: Market Applications Solutions, December 2022

 Innovation is trying to find better ways to satisfy your customers needs.

-Entrepreneurship is successful when you really understand your customers needs.
+Entrepreneurship is successful when you understand your customers needs better than they do.

 Steve Job’s famous advice was to not listen to your customers.
 This is in contrast to Tyler Cowen’s “law of interesting content” – which is that interviewers should have the conversation that they want, not what they think their listeners want.